roymasad/3d-galaxy-radio-waves/readme.md

 - Sky coverage percentage

 The simulation renders stars, Earth, and expanding radio waves using OpenGL, with an interactive UI built with ImGui.
 Rendering performance is optimized to use instancing and buffers with shaders.
+Post processing shaders applied (blur, bloom, color correction).
 On a macbook m1 it should be able to simulate on a 100k stars galaxy with comfortable fps.

 ## Features